-The Show is to be held at Bachman's Lyndale store, 6010 Lyndale Ave S, Minneapolis, MN.
+The Show will be held at Bachman's Lyndale store, 6010 Lyndale Ave.
+S., Minneapolis, MN.
 Contact a member of the Show Committee for directions to unload materials.
-The Heritage Room will be available for staging on Friday, May 3, 2013 from 4-7:30 PM and Saturday, May 4, 2013 from 7:00-10 AM.
+The Heritage Room will be available for staging on Friday, May 2, 2014 from 4:00-7:30 PM and Saturday, May 3, 2014 from 7:00-10:00 AM.
 Judging begins at 10:00 AM.

 Exhibitors are urged to read the Show Schedule carefully, including the Rules section, before preparing Show Entry Cards.
 Advance preparation of Cards will enable you to place your entries quickly and correctly.
-Cards will be available at the March members' meeting of the Daffodil Society of Minnesota, March 10, 2013.
+Cards and other staging materials will be available on April 26, 2014 at the "How to Select and Prep Flowers for the Show" hands-on training.
+Contact 612-581-3426 for details.